-A Jakarta Faces implementation must register converters for all of the following classes using the bytype registration mechanism:
+A Jakarta Faces implementation must register converters for all of the following classes using the by-type registration mechanism:

-- java.math.BigDecimal, and java.math.BigDecimal.TYPE -An instance of jakarta.faces.convert.BigDecimalConverter (or a subclass of this class). - java.math.BigInteger, and java.math.BigInteger.TYPE -An instance of jakarta.faces.convert.BigIntegerConverter (or a subclass of this class). - java.lang.Boolean, and java.lang.Boolean.TYPE -An instance of jakarta.faces.convert.BooleanConverter (or a subclass of this class). - java.lang.Byte, and java.lang.Byte.TYPE-An instance of jakarta.faces.convert.ByteConverter (or a subclass of this class). - java.lang.Character, and java.lang.Character.TYPE -An instance of jakarta.faces.convert.CharacterConverter (or a subclass of this class).

-- java.lang.Double, and java.lang.Double.TYPE -An instance of jakarta.faces.convert.DoubleConverter (or a subclass of this class). - java.lang.Float, and java.lang.Float.TYPE -An instance of jakarta.faces.convert.FloatConverter (or a subclass of this class). - java.lang.Integer, and java.lang.Integer.TYPE -An instance of jakarta.faces.convert.IntegerConverter (or a subclass of this class). - java.lang.Long, and java.lang.Long.TYPE An instance of jakarta.faces.convert.LongConverter (or a subclass of this class). - java.lang.Short, and java.lang.Short.TYPE -An instance of jakarta.faces.convert.ShortConverter (or a subclass of this class). - java.lang.Enum, and java.lang.Enum.TYPE An instance of jakarta.faces.convert.EnumConverter (or a subclass of this class).
+- java.math.BigDecimal, and java.math.BigDecimal.TYPE -An instance of jakarta.faces.convert.BigDecimalConverter (or a subclass of this class). - java.math.BigInteger, and java.math.BigInteger.TYPE -An instance of jakarta.faces.convert.BigIntegerConverter (or a subclass of this class). - java.lang.Boolean, and java.lang.Boolean.TYPE -An instance of jakarta.faces.convert.BooleanConverter (or a subclass of this class). - java.lang.Byte, and java.lang.Byte.TYPE An instance of jakarta.faces.convert.ByteConverter (or a subclass of this class). - java.lang.Character, and java.lang.Character.TYPE -An instance of jakarta.faces.convert.CharacterConverter (or a subclass of this class). - java.lang.Double, and java.lang.Double.TYPE -An instance of jakarta.faces.convert.DoubleConverter (or a subclass of this class). - java.lang.Float, and java.lang.Float.TYPE -An instance of jakarta.faces.convert.FloatConverter (or a subclass of this class). - java.lang.Integer, and java.lang.Integer.TYPE -An instance of jakarta.faces.convert.IntegerConverter (or a subclass of this class). - java.lang.Long, and java.lang.Long.TYPE-An instance of jakarta.faces.convert.LongConverter (or a subclass of this class). - java.lang.Short, and java.lang.Short.TYPE -An instance of jakarta.faces.convert.ShortConverter (or a subclass of this class). - java.lang.Enum, and java.lang.Enum.TYPE An instance of jakarta.faces.convert.EnumConverter (or a subclass of this class). - java.lang.UUID, and java.lang.UUID.TYPE An instance of jakarta.faces.convert.UUIDConverter (or a subclass of this class).